bgavran/DNC/README.md

 This is a sales pitch for one operation this implementation relied heavily on: [Einstein summation convention](https://en.wikipedia.org/wiki/Einstein_notation).

 It's a generalization of many various vector, matrix, and tensor operations.
-Dot product, matrix product, cross product, transpositions, summing across any axes; all those operations are generalized into einsum operation.
+Dot product, matrix product, cross product, transpositions, summing across any axes; all those operations can be represented with the einsum operation.

 I've found it incredibly useful not to have to reshape and transpose the tensors before using them.
 There is a [great tutorial](https://obilaniu6266h16.wordpress.com/2016/02/04/einstein-summation-in-numpy/) about it.